Ejay234/Tunney/README.md

 An App that creates playlist on a single website

-This app utlizes the spotify api to # SEARCH and # CREATE playlist on a website.
+This app utlizes the Spotify API to SEARCH and CREATE playlist on a website.

 Requirements: